Azure/monaco-kusto/README.md

 ## Changelog

+### 2.1.12

+-   Allow formatting commands in cursor location.

 ### 2.1.10

 -   Schema with no functions was throwing "Cannot read property 'map' of undefined".

 ### 2.1.9

 -    Add DocString to onHover tooltip

 ### 2.1.6